 They provide an internationally-recognised standard for data citation, making data and other research outputs findable, accessible, interoperable and re-useable, while ensuring citation, credit and research impact.

-DOIs a crucial part of DataCite, which was founded to encourage data citation, and in itself, not only supports the reproducibility of research, but also encourages data sharing.
+DOIs are a crucial part of DataCite, which was founded to encourage data citation, and in itself, not only supports the reproducibility of research, but also promotes data sharing.

 As online resources, research data are particularly vulnerable to broken links.
 If the data behind a research paper cannot be found, it becomes difficult to reproduce and verify that work.
 This potential for broken links dissuades authors from citing data, and lack of citation discourages researchers from sharing their data at all.

 DOIs have been used to support citations to online journal articles for nearly 20 years.
 DataCite has been making it possible to cite data with DOIs since 2009.
 Prior to that, a typical data citation (if the data was cited at all) might have looked something like:

 As you will see, this article is only from 2009, and the link is already broken.
 But now data citations look like this:

 University of London.
 Institute of Education.
 Centre for Longitudinal Studies (2008) Millennium Cohort Study: Fourth Survey, [computer file].
 4th Edition.
 Colchester, Essex: UK Data Archive [distributor], SN: 6411, https://dx.doi.org/10.5255/UKDA-SN-6411-3(Taken from https://doi.org/10.1371/journal.pone.0080247)

 The DOI system is an internationally recognised and supported standard, managed by the International DOI Foundation.
 DOIs are persistent identifiers that are used to uniquely identify an object (which may itself be physical or digital) in the digital environment.